 Some SEO experts believe that Google's crawlers could confuse a subdomain for an entirely different website from the main domain.
 However, others say its crawlers can recognize subdomains as extensions of parent domains.

 According to Google, the site crawls, indexes, and ranks subdomains and subdirectories the same way.

 In the video below, Google Webmasters Trends Analyst John Mueller says, subdomains generally don't hurt a site's rankings.
 In fact, he says Google is smart enough to see your main domain and subdomain as being tied to the same website.

-Some SEO professionals argue that subdomains don’t share the authority it receives from inbound links (or backlinks) with the root domain.
-The reverse can also be true; because subdomains are considered separate entities from your root domain, it may not inherit any of the link authority you’ve already built to your core website content.
+Some SEO professionals argue that subdomains don’t share the authority they receive from inbound links (or backlinks) with the root domain.
+The reverse can also be true; because subdomains are considered separate entities from your root domain, they may not inherit any of the link authority you’ve already built to your core website content.

 Additionally, if you're optimizing pages for the same keywords on your main site and subdomain, you could be competing against yourself.